 TermsFeed is the world's leading generator of legal agreements for websites and apps.
 With TermsFeed, you can generate:

 A Return and Refund Policy is a legal document that determines how your company handles refunds and returns of the products you sell.
 Those products can be either digital or physical.
-Remember that you may need clauses in your Return and Refund Policy that are specific to digital products, as noted above.

 Having a Return and Refund Policy can help increase the trust your customers have in doing business with you.
 This is because you are showing a modicum of respect for them by allowing them to see what your terms are before they make a purchase.

 For instance, you may have a clear statement that "No refunds will be given.
 All sales are final."
 Your customers can then make up their minds as to whether how you do business is acceptable to them or not.